 What is powdery mildew?
-Powdery mildew is a disease that occurs on the above-ground parts (especially the leaves) of many deciduous trees and shrubs, as well as herbaceous ornamental plants, indoor houseplants, and many agricultural crops.
-Conifers are not affected by this disease.
+Powdery mildews are diseases that occur on the above-ground parts (especially the leaves) of many deciduous trees and shrubs, as well as herbaceous ornamental plants, indoor houseplants, and many agricultural crops.
+Conifers are not affected by these diseases.

 What does powdery mildew look like?
-The name of this disease is descriptive.
-The upper and (less frequently) lower surfaces of leaves, as well as stems of infected plants, have a white, powdery appearance.
+The name of these diseases is descriptive.
+The upper and lower surfaces of leaves, as well as stems of infected plants, have a white, powdery appearance.
 They look as though someone has sprinkled them with talcum powder or powdered sugar.

 Where does powdery mildew come from?
-Powdery mildew is caused by several closely related fungi that survive in plant debris or on infected plants.
+Powdery mildews are caused by many closely related fungi that survive in plant debris or on infected plants.
 These fungi are fairly host specific.
 The powdery mildew fungus that infects one type of plant (e.g., lilac) is not the same powdery mildew fungus that infects another (e.g., phlox).
-However, if you see powdery mildew on one plant, then weather conditions, usually high humidity, are favorable for development of the disease on a wide range of plants.
+However, if you see powdery mildew on one plant, then weather conditions (high humidity) are favorable for development of the disease on a wide range of plants.

 How do I avoid problems with powdery mildew in the future?
 Consider buying plant varieties that are powdery mildew resistant.
-This won’t guarantee that your plants will be powdery mildew-free every year, but should result in less severe disease when it occurs.
+This will not guarantee that your plants will be powdery mildew free every year, but should result in less severe disease when it occurs.
 Reduce the humidity around your plants by spacing them further apart to increase air flow.
 In established trees and shrubs, thin canopies to increase air flow.
 Be sure not to over-water as this can lead to higher air humidity as well.
 Finally, at the end of the growing season, remove and destroy any infected plant debris as this can serve as a source of spores for the next growing season.
 You can burn (where allowed by local ordinance), bury or hot compost this material.

-For more information on powdery mildew: See UW-Extension Bulletin A2404 or contact your county Extension agent.
+For more information on powdery mildew: Contact your county Extension agent.